How to Plant Shrubs and Bushes

 How to Choose Shrubs to Plant

 Do a little homework first.
 Find out which shrubs meet your needs.
-Maybe you’re looking for foundation plantings around your house, a colorful autumnal show, security around windows or varieties that produce berries for the birds.
+Maybe you’re looking for foundation plantings around your house, a colorful autumnal or early springtime show, security around windows or varieties that produce berries for the birds.
 Whatever you seek, ask the experts at your local nursery, check plant tags, surf the Internet, consult reference books or page through garden catalogs for recommendations.

 Another way is to talk to your neighbors, especially those with shrubs you’ve admired.
 Ask if they can identify their beauties by variety, or at least direct you to the nursery where they purchased them.
 The advantage to this method is that you’ll already know it grows well in your area.
 Also look for alternatives to invasive shrubs.